Zeiss Conquest HD Review: The 8 Reasons To Purchase Today! (And the 2 Reasons You Shouldn’t)

 Lastly, the Conquest HD has a nice rubber coating that helps protect the aluminum body from the inevitable drop or crash.

-And if all of this fails, remember you have an amazing warranty as back up!!
+And if all of this fails, remember you have a fantastic warranty as back up!!

 As light enters the binocular and moves toward your eye, some of the light gets lost on the journey which can negatively affect the final image.